Delaware Corporation Bylaws

 What Are Delaware Corporation Bylaws?

-Delaware corporate bylaws set the rules for the company, including stockholder meeting procedures, stockholder and/or officer duties, voting regulations, day-to-day guidance and more -- all of which help the business run smoothly.
+Delaware corporate bylaws set the rules for the company, including stockholder meeting procedures, stockholder and/or officer duties, voting regulations, day-to-day guidance and even establishing procedures for amending the bylaws -- all of which help the business run smoothly.
 Corporate bylaws are required in a majority of U.S. states, Delaware included.

 Are Bylaws Required in Delaware?

-Each corporation customizes their own corporate bylaws template, and every Delaware corporation has the right to adopt, amend and repeal its bylaws, per Delaware General Corporation Law §122(5).
+Most states in the U.S. require corporations to have bylaws, although they are not required to be filed with the state of Delaware.
+In Delaware each corporation customizes their own corporate bylaws template, and every corporation has the right to adopt, amend and repeal its bylaws, per Delaware General Corporation Law §122(5).

 Corporate bylaws are typically adopted in the initial meeting of the Board of Directors, held after the business has been incorporated.
 Corporate Bylaws will differ from company to company as you customize them to your business, but they typically contain the following information